Vietnoirien/Sand_Cmulation/README.md

 - `getPeakMemoryUsage()`: Get peak memory usage
 - `getMemoryAllocationMap()`: Get detailed memory allocation map

-## Known Issues

-- **Segmentation Fault**: The `resizeBuckets()` function in `SpatialHash.hpp` has a mutex lock issue that will cause segmentation faults during bucket resizing.
-This occurs when the system attempts to resize the spatial hash buckets under heavy load.

 ## Current Interface

 The current user interface is minimal and designed primarily to visually verify that the grid system is working correctly.
 As this is a CS50X final project, the focus has been on implementing the core simulation functionality rather than a polished UI.

 ## Future Improvements

-- Fix the segmentation fault in the spatial hash resizing
 - Implement a more user-friendly interface
 - Add more particle types and interactions
 - Optimize memory usage for larger simulations